-Tablet insurance is a type of gadget insurance you can take out to cover your iPad, Kindle, or other tablet in the event that it becomes damaged or stolen.
+Tablet insurance is a type of gadget insurance you can take out to cover your iPad, Kindle, or another tablet in the event that it becomes damaged or stolen.

 Do I need insurance for my iPad or tablet?

-You should check beforehand to see if your tablet is covered by:
+You should check to see if your tablet is covered by:

-- A warranty: When you buy a tablet brand new it usually comes with a warranty guarantee – this can last anywhere from a few months to two years
+A warranty: When you buy a brand-new tablet, it usually comes with a warranty guarantee.
+This can last anywhere from a few months to two years.

-- A contents insurance policy: Your home contents insurance policy usually also includes cover for gadgets, though there may be a limit on the value of single items covered by the policy
+A contents insurance policy: Your home contents insurance policy usually also includes cover for gadgets.
+That said, there may be a limit on the value of single items covered by the policy.

-These are all alternative ways of taking out an insurance policy for your tablet, but if you purchase insurance this way it’s worth checking for any gaps in your coverage.
-You might find that taking out a separate gadget insurance policy for your tablet offers a better level of cover for your devices.
+These are all alternative ways of taking out an insurance policy for your tablet.
+But if you purchase insurance this way, it’s worth checking for any gaps in your coverage.
+You might find that taking out a separate tablet insurance policy offers a better level of cover for your devices.